We are the revealers of lost and found treasurers. Since 1999.

 We have very exciting work.
 We essentially open time capsules for a living.
-Ten, twenty even up to 80 years ago, someone took the time to get out their camera and take some pictures or shot a movie.
+Twenty,thirty … even 80+ years ago, someone took the time to get out their camera and take some pictures or shoot a movie.
 Someone else may have stood to pose or just gone about their normal routine.
-We focus almost exclusively on offering the most difficulty imaging services to find.
+We focus almost exclusively on offering the most difficult to find imaging services for very old film.
 We get to open the doors to the past and be the first to look in.
 It’s very special work and we are privileged to be doing it.

-We have grown into a prosperous business in a small town in Saskatchewan, Canada with a depot in Georgia USA and an evolving expansion location in Europe.
+We have grown into a prosperous business in a small town in Saskatchewan, Canada with a depot in Westby, MT (USA) and a partner location in The Netherlands.
 Everyone here has input, and new ideas are regularly discussed and put into action.
-Our approach is constantly evolving to produce better results and to find ways for us to remain sustainable while maintaining a premium service for our clients that is unmatched in the industry.
+Our approach is constantly evolving to produce better results and to find ways for us to remain sustainable, while maintaining a premium service for our clients that is unmatched in the industry.
 This approach is multifaceted.
 Not only do we have to take into consideration the melding of old and new technologies to produce the best possible images, we also must stay up to date with how we present and provide content.
-This must be done in a way that is both practical and desirable for both the client and us.
+This must be done in a way that is practical and desirable for both the client and us.

-We’re a modern business with modern ideas on technology, management and employee relations while at the same time providing personalized traditional customer service.
+We’re a modern business with modern ideas on technology, while at the same time providing personalized, traditional customer service.
 We are proud of this business, the people we have working with us, the quality of the work that we do and our ever-expanding list of clientele.
 We hope to work with you!

 Some Past Clients